amysimmons/testing-javascript/README.md

 To fix this, we `npm install --save-dev babel-eslint`, and add `parser: babel-eslint` to our `.eslintrc` file.

+I also was receiving the following error in my Flow files: "types can only be used in a .ts file".
+To fix that I added the Flow Language support plugin and disabled TypeScript.
+Solution outlined in this [Stack Overflow][8].

 ### Handling projects with multiple people

 What if someone working on our project doesn't have Prettier, ESLint or Flow set